Differentially-Private Multi-Tier Federated Learning: Introduction to Notations and Preliminaries used in the Proofs

-\section{Lemmas and Auxiliary Results}
+\subsection{Lemmas and Auxiliary Results}

-To improve the tractability of the proofs, we provide a set of lemmas in the following, which will be used to obtain the main results of the paper. \begin{lemma} Under Assumption~\ref{assump:genLoss}, the $L_2$-norm sensitivity of the exchanged gradients during local aggregations can be obtained as follows:
+To improve the tractability of the proofs, we provide a set of lemmas in the following, which will be used to obtain the main results of the paper. \begin{lemma} Under Assumption~\ref{assump:genLoss}, the $L_2$-norm sensitivity of the exchanged gradients during local aggregations can be obtained as follows: \begin{itemize} \item For any $l \in [1, L-1]$, and any given node $c_l \in \mathcal{S}_l$, the sensitivity is bounded by